volynsal/Technical-Analysis/README.md

-Codified 5 of 6 trading strategies listed here: https://www.johndeoresearch.com/mean-reversion-trading-strategies/.
+Codified the Opening Range Breakout strategy (15-minute timeframe), as well as 5 of 6 trading strategies listed here: https://www.johndeoresearch.com/mean-reversion-trading-strategies/.

 This includes:
 1) 90/30 MOVING AVERAGE